ETspielberg/counter-retrieval/README.md

 <server-address>:<server-port>/databasecounter
 ```

-Special endpoints exist for getting all data connecting to a certain publisher or platform, for example for the journal counters:
+Special endpoints exist for getting all data connecting to a certain publisher or platform, for example for the journal journalCounters:

 ```
 <server-address>:<server-port>/journalcounter/getForPublisher?publisher=<publisher-name>